e-File Your Tax Return By October

-The 2018 Tax Return e-file deadline is October 15, 2019.
-This deadline applies whether you filed or e-filed a tax extension by April 15, 2019, or if you did not file a 2018 tax return or extension by April 15, 2019.
-If you do not file your tax return by October 15 and you owe taxes, late filing penalties will apply.
-Payment penalties and interest will also apply if you did not pay your taxes owed by April 15.
+Everyone knows that the deadline to file your tax return typically arrives around mid-April each year.
+However, if you miss this deadline, you can actually e-File until a different day in October.
+This deadline applies regardless of whether you filed or e-filed a tax extension by Tax Day in April.
+You may still file or e-file by October if you did not file a Tax Extension.
+Late filing penalties will apply if you do not file your tax return by October and you owe taxes.
+Payment penalties and interest will also apply if you do not pay your taxes owed by Tax Day.
 The penalties for not filing a return are higher than the penalties for not paying taxes owed.
 Find out if late penalties apply to you.

 If you still do not have all the documents you need to prepare a return, you should contact any employers and other organizations that owe you information.

 Prepare and e-file your tax return as you collect different tax forms.
 Employment or wage forms, such as Form W-2, are required to be sent to employees by January 31 following a given tax year.
 Give your employers time around this date before you contact them or the IRS regarding absent forms.
 Missing forms are one reason you may want to file a tax extension.
 Once you have all your forms, start the tax interview to report all your information, or see this page for a guide on where to enter information on the eFile Tax App.
 Follow this information once you are able to complete your tax return.

 Contact eFile.com tax support if you need help with your return.

 Step 2: Pay Your Taxes or Set Up Tax Payments

 Now that you have entered all your information, it's time to checkout on the eFile app.
 Use one of the following options below to pay your taxes owed:

 If You Have the Funds to Pay Your Taxes:

 For an in-depth overview of the ways to pay your taxes due, read more about the direct tax payment options above.